 Members can also subscribe to the loyalty program, allowing them to use a geo-dependent membership card linked to their WeChat ID or phone number.
 Brands can thus adapt their marketing strategy and personalized sales and promotions to a certain category of users directly through the application.
 As a member, you can receive notifications about promotional offers or e-coupons.
 Not only companies can send offers to their target, but they can also encourage the creation of a community around its brand.
 Wechat has more than 10,000,000 official accounts, it has something for everyone.

 WeChat is well-known for its proximity to brands and consumers.
-Do you actually know you can play with your favorite’s brands?
+Do you actually know you can play with your favourite’s brands?

 Companies are putting more resources into WeChat by running interactive digital campaigns linked to local festivals like the Chinese’s New Year or the Fashion Week.
 Businesses must reach a minimum of 100,000 followers to launch an advertising campaign.
 This is the case of Burberry which had created a partnership with WeChat, in August 2013, to strengthen its presence in the Chinese market.
 Members had to shake their phone in order to win a ticket for the British Fashion House in Shanghai.
 Once the event is finished, Burberry’s followers experienced the event in immersive 360° through its official account.